poldi2015/ecv/README.md

 If you want to contribute fixes, improvements and new ideas please refer to [CONTRIBUTING.md](CONTRIBUTING.md) on how you can contribute.

+## History

+For nostalgic reasons you can find the original repository still on Sourceforge as [latex-ecv](https://sourceforge.net/projects/latex-ecv/).

 ## Contact

 * [Bernd (Poldi) Haberstumpf <poldi@thatswing.de>](mailto:poldi@thatswing.de)